erinmann12/sqlalchemy-challenge/README.md

 ![](https://github.com/erinmann12/sqlalchemy-challenge/blob/main/Images/precipitationanalysis.png)

+For the station analysis, I designed a query to calculate the total number of stations and to find the most active stations.
+Next I designed a query to retrieve the last 12 months of temperature observation data and plotted the results in a histogram.

 ![](https://github.com/erinmann12/sqlalchemy-challenge/blob/main/Images/tempanalysis.png)

 In step two, I was tasked with designing a Flask API based on the queries that were developed in step one.